 We all know that sinus infections can be extremely uncomfortable and painful.
 They bring a host of unpleasant symptoms and are one of the most common infections a person can develop.

 In some cases, they are easy to manage by simple home remedies, but in others, they grow serious and require antibiotic intervention.
 In any case, a sinus infection can be a serious problem and can flare up due to allergies, weather changes, and toothaches.

 Yes, a toothache can lead to sinus infections.
 Here’s how.

 What is a sinus infection?

-There are a lot of different cavities in our skulls.
-Our sinuses are a series of compartments, located above and below our eyes, and behind the nose, that warm and moisturize air as we breathe.
-The mucus within catches any wayward germs, and for the most part, they keep themselves clean.
-Occasionally, conditions can change enough to allow for the growth of bacteria.
+Sinusitis or sinus infection is the inflammation of the sinuses that causes them to become blocked and fill up with fluid.
+More precisely, there are several different cavities in our skulls.
+Sinuses are a series of compartments located above and below our eyes and behind the nose.
+When we breathe in, warm and moist air enters the nasal passage, mucosal glands lining within catch any wayward germs, and for the most part, they keep themselves clean.
+Occasionally, conditions can change enough to allow the growth of bacteria.
 This is when we get a sinus infection.

 - Scratchy throat

 - Pain in the forehead, around the eyes, in teeth and jaws

 So how can a tooth cause a sinus infection?